The Deena Jo Heide-Diesslin Foundation Challenge Match Scholarship

 “I am very grateful to the donors of The Deena Jo Heide-Diesslin Scholarship and to the Center for Financial Planning for awarding me this scholarship which is helping me to obtain the knowledge I need to become a CFP® professional."

 - Must be a U.S. resident;

-- Must be enrolled in a CFP Board-Registered Certificate or Baccalaureate Program, or a prospective candidate who will matriculate in a CFP Board-Registered Certificate Program within 6 months;
+- Must be enrolled in a CFP Board-Registered certificate or undergraduate program, or plan to matriculate in a CFP Board-Registered certificate program, within 6 months;

 - Must be from an underrepresented population within the financial planning profession in terms of gender, race, ethnicity, disability or sexual orientation;